Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

 [Drone](https://drone.io) for this.

-Drone pipelines are configured with a YAML configuration file, normally named _.drone.yml_, which is included in the same repository as your application code.[^config-as-code] Drone's YAML configuration file is a superset of Docker
+Drone pipelines are configured with a YAML configuration file, normally named _.drone.yml_, which is included in the same repository as your application code.
+Drone's YAML configuration file is a superset of Docker
-Compose: Drone pipelines are executed inside Docker containers.
+Compose: Drone pipelines are executed inside Docker containers.[^config-as-code]

-[^config-as-code]: This practice is known as "configuration as code".
+[^config-as-code]: Including build pipeline configuration alongside your application source code is known as
+    "configuration as code".

 Here is a _.drone.yml_ file which performs all of the functions in the _docker-compose.yml_ described above: